 Banking & Finance

-Three major financial institutions serve the Water Valley area- Mechanics Bank, Renasant Bank, and Regions Bank.
+Three major financial institutions serve the Water Valley area- Mechanics Bank and Renasant Bank.
 Mechanics Bank was established here in Water Valley in 1892, and it remains an independently owned and operated bank today.
-All three institutions provide comprehensive banking services, financial assistance, and educational resources to individuals, businesses, and the community at large.
+Both institutions provide comprehensive banking services, financial assistance, and educational resources to individuals, businesses, and the community at large.

 Mississippi is the world’s leading producer of pond-raised catfish, as well as bass and crappie.
 The North Mississippi Fish Hatchery is located west of Enid Lake on 58 acres of land leased from the U.S. Army Corps of Engineers.
 It is easily accessible to locals and visitors from I-55.

 Phase I construction was completed in 2006 and includes a state-of-the-art hatchery building (tank room, wet lab, office, and staff rooms), a maintenance shop, 16 1-acre production ponds, a settling pond, and residence.